zhaoshenzhai/mathwiki/Notes/Order Relations.md

 * A <b>partial order</b> is an antisymmetric preorder and a <b>total order</b> is a connected partial order.
 The pair $\tpl{X,\leq}$ is called a <b>(partially)</b> ordered set.
 * A <b>directed order</b> is a preorder $\leq$ on $X$ in which any two $x,x'\in X$ admits an upper bound.
 The pair $\tpl{X,\leq}$ is called a <b>directed set</b>.

+The <b>category of preordered sets</b> is the category $\catord$ whose objects are preordered sets and whose morphisms are order-preserving maps.

 ```
+^category-of-preordered-sets

 <b>Remark.</b> A set $X$ equipped with a partial order $\leq$ is also called a <i>poset</i>.
 Fix a subset $A\subseteq X$ of a poset $\tpl{X,\leq}$.
 * A <i>minimal</i> element of $A$ is an element $m\in A$ such that $\lnot(a<m)$ for all $a\in A$, and the <i>least</i> element of $A$ is the $l\in A$ such that $l\leq a$ for all $a\in A$.
 Minimal elements are not necessarily unique, but least elements are.
 They coincide for totally-ordered sets.
 Similarly for <i>maximal</i> and <i>greatest</i> elements.